4W4I5/Semester-6-Notes/README.md

 > [!NOTE]
 > Classwise notes are no longer being made.
 Only sessional and finals prep material will be available.
-> While i may not make classwise notes anymore, you are more than welcome to clone the repo and push your own notes here.
+> While i may not make classwise notes anymore, you are more than welcome to fork the repo and push your own notes here.
 I'll link them as soon as possible.

 | Symbols            | Meaning          |
 | ------------------ | ---------------- |